majorpapaya/praktikum/README.md

 ## saving changes to git

+Using the Terminal:

 ```bash
 git status
 git add .
 git commit -m "message goes here"
 git push
 ```

+Or you can optionally use the Github Desktop application which is more visual, easier to user for beginners.